TangHanchen/wifi-password-manager-zh-CN-Translate/README.md

 ## Key Features

 - **View Saved Networks**: Display all configured WiFi networks with their passwords
+- **Show Connected WiFi**: Display the currently connected WiFi network, highlighted and pinned to the top of the list
 - **Search & Copy**: Find networks with real-time search and securely copy passwords
 - **Network Notes**: Add custom notes to WiFi networks
 - **Import/Export**: Export/import WiFi configurations as JSON, with optional GZip compression and encryption